athenarc/THOR-Text2SQLBenchmarking/README.md

 The following repo contains the database search systems used for the analysis provided in our paper "Benchmarking Database Search Systems: a DB-NL Perspective".

+## Citation

+If you use THOR code, please cite the following work:
+> O. Gkini, T. Belmpas, G. Koutrika, Y. Ioannidis.
+An In-Depth Benchmarking of Text-to-SQL Systems.
+ACM SIGMOD 2021.

 ## Contents